NFeingold/Virtual-Kubelet-Demonstration/Guide/1/README.md

-# Setting up and Connecting an AKS Cluster and IoT Hub
+# Setting up an AKS Cluster and IoT Hub with the IoT Edge Virtual Kubelet

 This is Part 1 to the full demonstration of a sample deployment to a raspberry pi using Virtual Kubelet and IoT Edge